ohincu/insurance-cross-selling/README.md

 The data can be found on [Kaggle](https://www.kaggle.com/datasets/anmolkumar/health-insurance-cross-sell-prediction).

 ## Limitations
-* Imbalanced data: The are significantly more non-interested customers than interested ones.
-The imbalance ratio is of about 7, meaning ...
-that there are 7 times as many instances in the majority class as there are in the minority class.
+* **Imbalanced data**: The are significantly more non-interested customers than interested ones.
+The imbalance ratio is of about 7, meaning that there are 7 times as many instances in the majority class as there are in the minority class.
-* Lack of customer diversity: All customers have not been with the company for more than 1 year.
+* **Lack of customer diversity**: All customers have not been with the company for more than 1 year.
 That saying, their level of loyalty is probably not high enough to even think of cross-selling a new insurance type.

 ## Requirements